Markus Mettenleiter

 Entry Point (now): In order to better understand what is hidden behind the different points, they are clearly marked with icons and graphics.
 The Report Card is located below the Main menu and covers the entire width of the screen.

-Data Type (now): By hovering or clicking on one of the 4 selection points, the users get a short explanation of what's behind these scientific terms.
-Data Type as a name for this sections prooves far more accessible.
+Data Point (now): By hovering or clicking on one of the 4 selection points, the users get a short explanation of what's behind these scientific terms.
+Data Type as a name for this section proves far more accessible.

 Area (now): The map gives a better insight into which countries information is available.
 The active/inactive state is visually the same as the Generate Report buttons.
-The selection between Areas and Global is now more clearly separated and shows how many countries are really included in Global.
+The selection between Areas and Global is now more clearly separated and shows how many countries are really included in the Global option.

 Date